About the Founder

 - Computer-in-a-Box Refurbish Program

-David Ding was responsible for designing and running the STEM program at EqOpTech in 2016/17.
-David is an incoming freshman at Northwestern University and has experience with developing and running a beginner's programming club at Santa Rita Elementary School.
-He also firmly believes in the mission of providing under-privileged youth with easy access to technology.
+David Ding designed and led the STEM program at EqOpTech in 2016/17.
+David is a freshman at Northwestern University and has experience with developing and running a beginner's programming club at Santa Rita Elementary School.
+He firmly believes in the mission of providing under-privileged youth with easy access to technology.
 David is very passionate about helping children in less fortunate situations to maximize their opportunities and chances of success.
-He is interested in STEM fields in college, leaning towards computer science.

-Jane Zhao was the Social Media Manager of EqOpTech in 2016.
-She is currently a rising junior at Los Altos High School.
+Jane Zhao served as Social Media Manager of EqOpTech in 2016.
+She is currently a junior at Los Altos High School.
 She has a great passion for ballet, piano, and photography.
 During her free time, she loves to take pictures and listen to music.
 Some of her favorite classes in school are math and English.